BOD and Staff

 Karrelle Dixon, Board Member (2013)

 Originally from the UK, Karrelle began his Wieden+Kennedy career at W+K London.
-He is now the Global Account Director for Nike at Wieden + Kennedy in Portland.
-He’s worked across the Nike brand and helped produce campaigns like Run London, Nike Five, World Cup (UK), LeBron (Rise), Kobe (Black Mamba), Better World, and others.
+Having spent five years as the Global Account Director for Nike at W+K Portland, working across the Nike brand (Run London, Olympics (Find Your Greatness), World Cup (Risk Everything), LeBron (Rise), Kobe (Black Mamba), Better World, and others, He is now based back in W+K London as the Director for Growth Markets.
+His role focuses on helping the key W+K offices in Asia fulfil their creative and global client partnership potential.
 He is also a former professional rugby player and gained his Oxford Blue, while studying for his second master’s in psychology (the first being from Brunel University).

 Myrlie Evers-Williams, Emeritus Board Member (2009)